 Day 1 : Arrival In Quito

-Situated in a circle of Andean peaks, Quito is the world’s second-highest capital, with arguably one of the finest settings in the world.
-Originally settled by the Quitu tribe in the first millennium, Quito was an important part of the Inca Empire, before being destroyed and re-founded by the Spanish conquistador Sebastián de Benalcázar in 1534.
+Upon arrival at Quito Airport, you will be met by your guide, who will transfer you to your hotel.
+Nestled among Andean peaks, Quito is the world’s second-highest capital and boasts one of the most stunning settings globally.
+Originally settled by the Quitu tribe in the first millennium, Quito was an important part of the Inca Empire before being destroyed and refounded by Spanish conquistador Sebastián de Benalcázar in 1534.
+The colonial center declared a UNESCO World Heritage Site in 1978, is one of the largest and best-preserved in Latin America, featuring excellent museums, churches, and art galleries.

 – / – /